srImathE satakOpAya nama:

 - nALum ninRadum – continuously torturing.
-Though emperumAn‘s svarUpam (true nature) and guNams (auspicious qualities), his qualities are subservient to him.
+Though emperumAn‘s svarUpam (true nature) and guNams (auspicious qualities) are existing eternally, his qualities are subservient to him.
 Similarly, though jIvAthmA is eternal and eternally subservient to emperumAn, jIvAthmA‘s connection with achith (matter) in samsAram is also going on since time immemorial.

-- pazhamai – this is not something from recent past, ancient.
+- pazhamai – this is not something from recent past, but ancient.

 - am – krauryam – cruel nature.
 Explanation in arumpadham – “am” generally means beautiful.
-But this is called viparItha lakshaNai – for example, in thamizh “nalla pAmbu” means very poisonous snake, though “nalla” means good.
+But this is called viparItha lakshaNai – for example, in thamizh “nalla pAmbu” refers to cobra, a very poisonous snake, though “nalla” means good.

 - kodu vinai – those which are only exhausted by experiencing the fruits of the actions.

-- udanE mALum – will be immediately eliminated while approaching emperumAn. chAndhOgya upanishath 5.25 explains this principle “yathEshIkathUlamagnau prOtham pradhUyEtha Evam hAsya sarvE pApmAna: prdhUyanthE” (Just like cotton gets burnt fully in fire, all his sins are destroyed).
-Similar principle is explained in vishNu dharmam 78th chapter “mErumantharamAthrOpi…” slOkam as well which explains that one who approaches krishNa, even if his sins amount to the size of mEru mountain, it will be removed just like a disease is removed by the doctor.
+- udanE mALum – will be immediately eliminated while approaching emperumAn. chAndhOgya upanishath 5.25 explains this principle “yathEshIkathUlamagnau prOtham pradhUyEtha Evam hAsya sarvE pApmAna: pradhUyanthE” (Just like cotton gets burnt fully in fire, all his sins are destroyed).
+Similar principle is explained in vishNu dharmam 78th chapter SlOkam as well “mErumantharamAthrOpi…” which explains that one who approaches krishNa, even if his sins amount to the size of mEru mountain, they will be removed just like a disease is removed by the doctor.
 These 2 statements explain the removal of previously committed sins.

-- Or kuRaivillai – There wont be any further obstacles [In the arumpadham, to establish that the future sins will be eliminated, the author quotes chAndhOgya upanishath 4.14.3 “yathA pushkarapalAsa ApO na slishyanthE Evam Evamvidhi pApam karma na slishyathE” (Just like water does not stay on a lotus leaf and just slide down, for the one who have this brahma vidhyA, the sins will not stay and he will be unaffected by them)]. anishta nivruththi (removal of unfavourable aspects).
+- Or kuRaivillai – [anishta nivruththi (removal of unfavourable aspects)] There won’t be any further obstacles [In the arumpadham, to establish that the future sins will be eliminated, the author quotes chAndhOgya upanishath 4.14.3 “yathA pushkarapalAsa ApO na slishyanthE Evam Evamvidhi pApam karma na slishyathE” (Just like water does not stay on a lotus leaf and just slides down, for the one who has this brahma vidhyA, the sins will not stay and he will be unaffected by them)].
 Subsequently it can also be said as all the favourable aspects will be attained.
 In gIthA 9.31, bhagavAn says “kaunthEya prathigyAnIhi na mE bhaktha: praNasyathi” (arjuna! you declare that my devotee never perishes).
 Devotees and sins are like fire and soaking – unrelated. nampiLLai then explains mahAbhAratha sAnthi parva slOkam “dhurAchOpi sarvAsI kruthagna: nAsthika: purA samAsrayEdh…prabhAvAth paramAthmana:” – Even when a person was previously having bad manners/discipline, eating that which is not to be eaten , ungrateful to those who helped him, disrespecting vaidhika principles, etc., if he is surrendered to srIman nArAyaNan, he is explained to be pure.
 Considering him to be lowly is to disrespect bhagavAn‘s glories.
 This is also explained in mahAbhAratham (sahasranAma adhyAyam – pala sruthi) “na vAsudhEva bhakthAnAm asubham vidhyathE kvachith” (For the one who has devotion towards vAsudhEva, there will be no inauspiciousness).

 - mananaga malamaRak kazhuvi – should not be bewildered seeing vishNu in between brahmA and rudhran and always having pure faith that sarvEsvaran is our protector.
-One should have the faith as in nAnmukan thiruvanthAdhi 68 “thiruvadi than nAmam maRanthum puRam thozhA mAnthar” (Even if forgetting srIman nArAyaNan, one should not worship others).
+One should have the faith as in nAnmugan thiruvandhAdhi 68 “thiruvadi than nAmam maRandehum puRam thozhA mAndhar” (Even if forgetting srIman nArAyaNan, one should not worship others).

-- nalam kazhal – good feet – those lotus feet that will accept those who surrender with the purushakAram of thAyAr without seeing their defects.
+- nalam kazhal – good feet – those lotus feet which will accept those who surrender with the purushakAram of thAyAr without seeing their defects.

 - mALumOr idaththilum – Even at the last moment of one’s life.